camunda/camunda-docs/docs/guides/integrating-optimize.md

 - [The Ultimate Guide to Solving Bottlenecks with Camunda: Part 1](https://camunda.com/blog/2021/10/the-ultimate-guide-to-solving-bottlenecks-with-camunda-part-1/)
 - [Camunda Optimize examples](https://github.com/camunda/camunda-optimize-examples)
 - [Process performance made transparent](https://camunda.com/products/camunda-platform/optimize/reports/)

+[//]:# (Eric, how exactly does the screenshot automation process work on your team?
+Do you have particular images you'd like to see in this guide?
+Happy to meet 1:1 on this if necessary.)